 In conjunction with its continuing legal education courses, the Pennsylvania Bar Institute (PBI) produces many books each year covering various legal topics.
 Some of these concentrate on more specific or unusual areas of the law.
 PBI publications can be helpful additional sources to look at when conducting research.

-The PBI publications listed in this resource guide are a sampling of the PBI wills, trusts, and estate practice publications available to Jenkins' members.
+The PBI publications listed in this research guide are a sampling of the PBI wills, trusts, and estate practice publications available to Jenkins' members.
 New PBI publications are being added to our collection continuously.
 We also have older years in our Historic Collection for archival purposes.
 Please check the Jenkins' catalog for a more up-to-date listing.
 To limit your search results to only PBI materials, select Modify Search and enter Pennsylvania Bar Institute in the Publisher field.

 Please note that not all PBI titles are published each year.
 Please remember to update with primary sources.